Gabon returns three suspects to Turkey over Gulen links, Erdogan says

 The suspects, identified as Osman Ozpinar, Ibrahim Akbas and Adnan Demironal, were involved in the administration of schools run by Gulen's network, Anadolu said, adding that they were also users of ByLock, an encrypted messaging app the government says is used by the cleric's supporters.

-It said the three were detained by authorities in Gabon on March 23 and also faced charges of membership in an armed terrorist organization.
+It said the three were detained by authorities in Gabon on March 23 and also faced charges of membership in an armed terrorist organisation.

 Ankara blames Gulen, who has lived in self-imposed exile in Pennsylvania since 1999, for orchestrating a failed coup in 2016 and has carried out a widespread crackdown on alleged supporters of the cleric's network.
 Gulen denies any involvement.

-Note: (This version of the April 10 story has been corrected to show in eighth paragraph that suspects have been brought back from 18 countries)